MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## What about Office 365 plans that don't include Microsoft Teams?

 Some Office 365 plans include Microsoft 365 Apps, but don't include the Teams service.
-Teams will still be installed with Microsoft 365 Apps even if a plan doesn't have the Teams service.
+Teams is installed with Microsoft 365 Apps even if a plan doesn't have the Teams service.

 For Office 365 plans that don't include the Teams service, a free trial version of Teams that's valid for one year is available.
 Your users can start using it when they sign in to Teams.
 For more information about this free trial version and providing your users access to it, see [Manage the Microsoft Teams Exploratory license](/microsoftteams/teams-exploratory).